Udo Kier: Personal life

 Kier is gay, and has been open about his homosexuality his entire life.
 "No one ever asked about my sexuality.
 Maybe it was obvious, but it didn't make any difference because all that mattered was the role I was playing.
 As long as I did a good job on the part, no one cared about my sexuality."

-He moved to Palm Springs, California, United States, in 1991.
+He moved to Palm Springs, California, in 1991.